 Combinations with other additives in the plastics industry

-Many customers mix the azodicarbonamide, This is an exothermic reaction agent, combined with other microspheres such as the hydrazide family and/or microspheres.
-Every benefit comes at a price; these foaming agents, which do not impart odor or color to the finished product, do not emit the same level of gas, making it more difficult to maintain a good foam volume.
-The combination allows for a better surface finish and a closed foam cell, unlike if only one agent were used. azodicarbonamide.
+Many customers blend azodicarbonamide, an exothermic reaction agent, with other microspheres such as hydrazide-based families and/or other microbeads.
+Every benefit comes with a trade-off: these blowing agents, which do not impart odor or color to the finished product, release less gas, making it more difficult to maintain good foam volume.
+The combination allows for a better surface finish and a closed-cell foam structure, unlike using azodicarbonamide alone.

-He azodicarbonamide It can also have inherent problems, such as particle agglomeration that creates cavities during processing.
-Using a separator screen is a good quality practice to ensure these agglomerations are not lost during processing.
-It is also recommended to store it in dry, cool climates, as exposure to a spark can ignite it and cause a fire.
+Azodicarbonamide can also have inherent issues, such as particle agglomeration, which can create voids during processing.
+Using a separating mesh is a good quality practice to ensure these agglomerates do not enter the process.
+It is also recommended to store it in dry, low-temperature conditions, as exposure to a spark could ignite it and cause a fire.

 Finally, the azodicarbonamide It reacts with other additives you might add to your process.
 For example, using metal salt complexes will act as catalysts, lowering the reaction temperature and improving the foam's density and appearance.
 You can ask our specialists for a more personalized recommendation based on our product portfolio; we also offer pre-activated grades of azodicarbonamide to simplify your mixing process.
 Visit our website. www.chemicaladditives.com.mx to inquire about our additives or also at our sister company www.chemicalcompounds.com.mx where we offer PVC compound in pellet form.